- The definition of a retort is a quick or witty reply.

-Origin: < L retortus, pp. of retorquere, to twist back < re-, back + torquere, to twist: see tort
+Origin: from Classical Latin retortus, past participle of retorquere, to twist back from re-, back plush torquere, to twist: see tort

-Origin: Fr retorte < ML retorta < L, fem. of retortus: see retort
+Origin: Fr retorte from Midieval Latin retorta from L, feminine of retortus: see retort

 verb re·tort·ed, re·tort·ing, re·torts verb, transitive

 Origin: French retorte, from Medieval Latin retorta, from feminine of Latin retortus, past participle of retorquēre, to bend back; see retort1.